 Purchase, Acquire, and Get Access To Software

-How do I purchase software for myself to use?
+How do I purchase software for myself or others in my department?

 I have questions about the OnTheHub software purchasing platform